youanahabib117/sales-data-warehouse/README.md

   - The months of June and October through December tend to show elevated sales, with December being the best month for sales.
   - January-April are months of low sales, with February being the worst month.
   - This may be influenced by seasonal promotions, product availability, high-demand periods, or increased customer interest, which would be something to investigate in further given the data.

+6.) **Overall Company Profitability**
+- The company's overall gross margin is 42.21%, indicating strong profitability.
+- No products were found to be selling at a loss or a breakeven price.
+- High priced bikes drive the company's high revenue and profit, with lower priced accessories and clothing have high per-item profitability.

+### Recommended Actions:
+- Protect and strengthen the bikes category, as it drives both revenue and profit through competitive pricing, innovation, and supply.
+- If this company takes a hit on sales on bikes, it will be detrimental to the company, consider strengthening other categories...................
+- Reduce inefficiencies by considering discontinuation or at the least a lower inventory for 165 products not contributing to revenue or profit.
+- Recommend the popular, lower cost accessories and clothing with a high profit margin during checkout to increase the average order cost and as a result, overall profitability.
+  - Consider bundles for these products if possible.
+- Investigate the drivers behind the 2013 spike, such as marketing strategies or website enhancement, in order to replicate tactics that were deemed successful.
+- Consider increasing marketing or promotions during low-demand periods to smooth revenue across the months.

 ### Dataset:
 Source: https://github.com/DataWithBaraa/sql-data-warehouse-project/tree/main